All Episodes

 I also think that he didn't see like nobody else saw this coming.

-Andrew Cuomo, our hospital system, I don't mean to be an arrogant New Yorker, March 2nd.
+Andrew Cuomo, our hospital system, I don't mean to be an arrogant New Yorker, March 2nd, we're not going to have these problems that they're having in other places around the world.

 We have the best, the best, the best.

-Well, he didn't really have the best and Donald Trump had to quickly build the hospitals, man the hospitals, get the ventilators, get the respirators, get the gowns, get the masks, get the gloves, and everything in between.
+And Donald Trump had to quickly build the hospitals, man the hospitals, get the ventilators, get the respirators, get the gowns, get the masks, get the gloves, and everything in between.

-But he doesn't get Craig.
+But he doesn't get crazy.

 He didn't.